 They have extensive knowledge of the building and construction industry and monitor and guide construction projects on small and larger scales.

-To become a construction manager, you need a degree in construction management, project management, or civil engineering.
+To become a construction manager, you need a construction management, project management, or civil engineering degree.
 Alternatively, complete a Certificate IV or Diploma in Building and Construction and have a valid White Card with an RTO within Australia.

-Let us look at the construction manager role, the qualifications needed to become one, and how much you can earn.
+Let us look at the construction manager role, the qualifications needed to become one, courses, salary, how much you can earn, and various job positions.

 1. Who Is A Construction Manager?